drjekyllthemes/themes/QUICKREF.md

 page.categories   --  The list of categories to which this post belongs.
                       Categories are derived from the directory structure above the _posts directory.
                       For example, a post at /work/code/_posts/2008-12-24-closures.md would have this field set to ['work', 'code'].
-These can also be specified in the YAML Front Matter. page.tags         --  The list of tags to which this post belongs.
-These can be specified in the YAML Front Matter. page.path         --  The path to the raw post or page.
+These can also be specified in the front matter. page.tags         --  The list of tags to which this post belongs.
+These can be specified in the front matter. page.path         --  The path to the raw post or page.
 Example usage: Linking back to the page or post’s source on GitHub.
-                      This can be overridden in the YAML Front Matter. page.next         --  The next post relative to the position of the current post in site.posts.
+This can be overridden in the front matter. page.next         --  The next post relative to the position of the current post in site.posts.
                       Returns nil for the last entry. page.previous     --  The previous post relative to the position of the current post in site.posts.